 The McDLT was ingenious.

 The secret to the McDLT was not the recipe (a simple concoction of hamburger, lettuce, tomato, and mayo) but the way the presentation preserved the temperature.
-As Seinfeld’s Jason Alexander explains in the 1985 burger’s ad campaign, it was key to “keep the hot side hot and the cool side cool.”
-The burger was served in a polystyrene packaging that separated the cool veggies from the hot meat until you were ready to chow down, but the whole idea fell by the wayside in the early 90s, when people retaliated against such an environmentally-damaging container.
+As Seinfeld's Jason Alexander said in the 1985 burger's ad campaign, it was key to "keep the hot side hot and the cool side cool."
+The burger was served in a polystyrene packaging that separated the cool veggies from the hot meat until you were ready to chow down, but the whole idea fell by the wayside in the early '90s, when people retaliated against such an environmentally-damaging container.

 You needed the full collection of Snoopy glasses.

 McDonald's began selling promotional glassware beginning in the 1970s, but in 1983 it released a particularly popular line of Camp Snoopy glasses, which you could buy with a meal for a discounted price.
 They sold a different glass each week, so many customers made the pilgrimage to complete the set of five with the whole Peanuts gang.
 Today you can still buy the Camp Snoopy collection on Amazon, though it'll cost you nearly $25 with shipping for a single glass.
 Good grief!

 Grimace got his second of two makeovers.

 Like the Hamburglar, Grimace was a sinister character when he first came onto the scene.
 According to Business Insider, his name was "Evil Grimace," and he was known to steal milkshakes and chase kids out of the restaurant.
 When they realized in the early '70s that children were terrified of the scaly, four-armed miscreant, they toned down his image and made him far less menacing—but he still had a slobbery pink mouth and a generally undesirable shape.
 In 1985, McDonald's refined his look again, finally making him into the friendly giant gumdrop we all remember today.